 Though the outreach program helps tackle chronic absenteeism in the district, Asplund said that the district’s timing of investment in the program is coincidental.
 The superintendent said that the outreach program was largely diminished when he joined District 205 in 2017 and that, in light of receiving more state funding, the district had already planned on bolstering the outreach program regardless of the pandemic.

 That being said, Thompson said that the outreach program has still become more aggressive since the pandemic.

 "Nowadays you see a kid miss one, two days, right away for an unexcused absence we're calling the family, maybe we're shooting them a text on our work phones,” Thompson said.
 “Then if we're seeing three, four days in a row, — where maybe before the pandemic that's what triggers the call — now we're doing home visits to make sure everything is OK.”

-At the elementary school level, White said it is difficult to hold students themselves accountable for their attendance.
+At the elementary school level, Wright said it is difficult to hold students themselves accountable for their attendance.

 But in the last year and a half, the outreach program has implemented “active incentives” — such as allowing a student to give the morning announcement on the intercom or have lunch with a teacher — in order to bump up student attendance.

-“A lot of the same kids that Chad is trying to find (at the high school level), they're kids that we were trying to find 10 years before,” White said.
+“A lot of the same kids that Chad is trying to find (at the high school level), they're kids that we were trying to find 10 years before,” Wright said.

 Chronic Truancy by Galesburg School

 - Junior High (7-8): 60%

 - Steele (K-4): 28%